Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

     -
         _section-type: blog-text
         text-html: >-
-            <p>Mala Wharf- If you opted out of taking a trip to Molokini, you
+            <ul><li><em><strong>Mala Wharf-</strong></em> If you opted out of
-            can still reach &ldquo;turtle town&rdquo; by car!
-Park at the wharf and swim out to the sunken wharf to see turtles and coral!&nbsp;
-            Caution: do not attempt this if you are not a strong swimmer!&nbsp;
-            There is a decent current here and it's a little ways out to reach the coral!.
-Take a life jacket or choose to snorkel with a tour if you are unsure.&nbsp;</p>
+            taking a trip to Molokini, you can still reach &ldquo;turtle town&rdquo; by car!
+Park at the wharf and swim out to the sunken wharf to see turtles and coral!&nbsp; Caution: do not attempt this if you are not a strong swimmer!&nbsp; There is a decent current here and it's a little ways out to reach the coral!
+Take a life jacket or choose to snorkel with a tour if you are unsure.&nbsp;</li></ul>
     -
         _section-type: blog-arches
         right_image: /uploads/maui/maui11.jpg